SDXorg/pysd/docs/structure/vensim_translation.rst

 The following translation workflow allows splitting the Vensim file while parsing its contents in order to build an :py:class:`AbstractModel` object.
 The workflow may be summarized as follows:

 1. **Vensim file**: splits the model equations from the sketch and allows splitting the model in sections (main section and macro sections).
-2. **Vensim section**: is a full set of varibles and definitions that is integrable.
+2. **Vensim section**: is a full set of variables and definitions that is integrable.
 The Vensim section can then be split into model expressions.
 3. **Vensim element**: a definition in the mdl file which could be a subscript (sub)range definition or a variable definition.
 It includes units and comments.
 Definitions for the same variable are grouped after in the same :py:class:`AbstractElement` object.
-Allows parsing its left hand side (LHS) to get the name of the subscript (sub)range or variable and it is returned as a specific type of component depending on the used assing operator (=, ==, :=, (), :)
+Allows parsing its left hand side (LHS) to get the name of the subscript (sub)range or variable and it is returned as a specific type of component depending on the used assign operator (=, ==, :=, (), :)
-4. **Vensim component**: the classified object for a variable definition, it depends on the opperator used to define the variable.
+4. **Vensim component**: the classified object for a variable definition, it depends on the operator used to define the variable.
 Its right hand side (RHS) can be parsed to get the Abstract Syntax Tree (AST) of the expression.

 Once the model is parsed and broken following the previous steps, the :py:class:`AbstractModel` is returned.